winitzki/scall/tutorial/programming_dhall.md

 With our definition of $P$, that data structure is a binary tree of depth $n$, which stores $2^n$ values of type `Natural`.
 Processing that data structure takes exponential time ($O(2^n)$).

-The HIT algorithm does not magically improve the performance of recursive code.
+The HIT algorithm does not change the asymptotic performance of recursive code.
 It only converts the code into the form of a hylomorphism, which then becomes suitable for implementation in Dhall.
-To improve the asymptotic complexity of the resulting code, one needs to use techniques beyond the scope of this book, such as ["shortcut fusion"](https://ora.ox.ac.uk/objects/uuid:0b493c43-3b85-4e3a-a844-01ac4a45c11b).
+To improve the asymptotic complexity of the resulting code, it would be best to start with a faster recursive algorithm, such as the ["doubling algorithm"](https://www.nayuki.io/page/fast-fibonacci-algorithms) for the Fibonacci sequence.

+Alternatively, one could use techniques such as ["shortcut fusion"](https://ora.ox.ac.uk/objects/uuid:0b493c43-3b85-4e3a-a844-01ac4a45c11b) that works directly with hylomorphisms.
+Such techniques are beyond the scope of this book.

 ### Hylomorphisms driven by a Church-encoded template